How to Spend 5 Days in Puerto Rico

 Salsa Dancing at La Factoria

-I was happy to put my months of salsa dancing lessons to use at La Factoria.
-La Factoria is located in Old San Juan and is a good jumping point to go bar hopping.
+I was happy to use my months of salsa dancing lessons at La Factoria, located in Old San Juan and a good starting point for bar hopping.

 Day 5: